-Some worry that advanced artificial agents may resist being shut down.
-The Incomplete Preferences Proposal (IPP) is an idea for ensuring that does not happen.
-A key part of the IPP is using a novel 'Discounted Reward for Same-Length Trajectories (DReST)' reward function to train agents to (1) pursue goals effectively conditional on each trajectory-length (be 'USEFUL'), and (2) choose stochastically between different trajectorylengths (be 'NEUTRAL' about trajectory-lengths).
+The POST-Agents Proposal (PAP) is an idea for ensuring that advanced artificial agents never resist shutdown.
+A key part of the PAP is using a novel 'Discounted Reward for Same-Length Trajectories (DReST)' reward function to train agents to (1) pursue goals effectively conditional on each trajectory-length (be 'USEFUL'), and (2) choose stochastically between different trajectorylengths (be 'NEUTRAL' about trajectory-lengths).
 In this paper, we propose evaluation metrics for USEFULNESS and NEUTRALITY.
 We use a DReST reward function to train simple agents to navigate gridworlds, and we find that these agents learn to be USEFUL and NEUTRAL.
-Our results thus suggest that DReST reward functions could also train advanced agents to be USEFUL and NEUTRAL, and thereby make these advanced agents useful and shutdownable.
+Our results thus provide some initial evidence that DReST reward functions could train advanced agents to be USEFUL and NEUTRAL.
+Our theoretical work suggests that these agents would be useful and shutdownable.